kleijnweb/swagger-bundle/README.md

 Aimed to be lightweight, this bundle does not depend on FOSRestBundle or Twig.

 ## Important Notes
- * You are looking at the documentation for the upcoming 3.0 release.
  * SwaggerBundle only supports json in- and output, and only YAML Swagger definitions
  * This bundle is currently actively maintained.
  * Go to the [release page](https://github.com/kleijnweb/swagger-bundle/releases) to find details about the latest release.